 Waiting for winds that would allow us north again, we figured a clam would be the next best thing and turned on our engine at the early hour of 5:30 to give ourselves plenty of time for the 20 some mile hop.
 We had currents pushing us all the way down Lanzarote and feared they may work against us on our way back up the island.
 No need to fear though as we traveled at a swift five and a half knots at 2,000 rpm and made it in just over three hours.
 I guess my math was wrong as well and the trip was only 15 miles.
 Oops!

 Coming in we had to be very careful of reefs and shallows on each side of us, breaking waves showing the danger we could be in if we drifted too far off course.
 All the guide books had listed this area as extremely popular for all kinds of extreme water sports and we were starting to see why.
+Doing water sports, such as boating on the hudson river, are just great in adding some thrill into one’s life.
 High winds wrapping around, strong currents, breaking waves.
 No wonder a world famous kite boarding championship had just been held in this stretch the previous week.
 Inching our way into the anchorage we dropped near the back in 40 feet of crystal clear water and took the rest of the day to relax, nap, and watch the charter/party catamarans that would bring tourists over from the mainland for a few hours to swim, drink, and play incredibly loud music.
-At least it was good though, none of that 80′s stuff that we can’t seem to outrun here.
+At least it was good though, none of that 80’s stuff that we can’t seem to outrun here.

 Our second day I was ready to get out and do something.
 There’s been lots of lying around beaches or touring city streets in our docket lately, but not much exploring.
 I had been very excited to get on to the island itself to see what it had to offer.
 After drifting precariously close over reefs and darting in and out of what we thought were coves in the dinghy, we finally found a spot to land and found out that all the island of Los Lobos had to offer were rocks.
 Lots and lots of rocks.
 Not even the pretty kind either.
 As we walked down the dirt paths it felt as if we had been deposited in a landfill of rubble.